TLATER/nix-webapps/CONTRIBUTING.md

 ## Testing your changes

-The flake exposes a `checks` output, which runs the browsers in a VM and asserts things about the windows they open.
+The subflake in the `checks` directory contains `checks`, which run the browsers in a VM and asserts things about the windows they open.

 The [NixOS test
 infrastructure](https://nixos.org/manual/nixos/stable/#sec-nixos-tests)